Scholarship Application due March 1st

 Over $200,000 available in student scholarships from the Foundation's 34 scholarship funds for the 2024-2025 school year.
 Eligible scholarship applicants include graduating high school seniors, current college students and non-traditional students.

-SALINA, Kan.— The Greater Salina Community Foundation recently awarded over $70,000 to 14 charitable projects and organizations through its competitive summer grant cycle.
+SALINA, Kan.— The Greater Salina Community Foundation recently awarded over $45,000 to 11 charitable projects and organizations in Saline County through its competitive fall grant cycle.

 Donna Vanier loved people and she loved the people of Salina.
 It was home.

 When Donna passed away, she left a gift in her will to the community foundation to create a permanent fund that will forever support the causes that were near and dear to her heart.